Telematics Guides | Mileage Allowance for Self-Employed

 In simple terms, self-employed mileage allowance is an amount set by HMRC that a sole trader can claim for using their personal vehicle for business purposes.

-As self-employed, you can claim travel expenses based on one of two ways:
+As self-employed, you can claim travel expenses in two ways:

 1. Based on actual vehicle expenses